 Consider setting a minimum amount of time that everyone will commit.
 (Your mortgage term is a good place to start.)
 Then plan for what could happen after that.

-If one owner wants to leave, the others could consider a line of credit against the equity in the building to “buy out” that owner’s stake.
-Or the empty unit could be rented to generate income that would pay back, over time, the owner who wanted to sell.
+For example, you may want to do some research around what financial options are available to you when one owner wishes to leave – such as buying out that owner’s share.
+Or, the empty unit could be rented to generate income that would pay back, over time, the owner who wanted to sell.

 The solutions will be as unique as your family.
 Talk it all through first.